LATEST: Covid-19 figures for Laois and neighbouring counties

 Westmeath remained at 671.
 Longford stays at 285.

-Up to date figures from the Health Protection, Surveillance Centre show that four more people with Covid-19 have died in Ireland after contracting the virus.
-There have now been a total 1,683 deaths in Ireland.
+Up to date figures from the Health Protection, Surveillance Centre show that nine more people with Covid-19 have died in Ireland after contracting the virus.
+There have now been a total 1,691 deaths in Ireland.

 Leave your comment